lgonzalezrouco/pti/cicd/CICD.md

 *NOTE: Obtain the $REGISTRATION_TOKEN from Settings > CI / CD > Runners*

-3) Run the runner in:
+3) Run the runner in a separate Terminal:

 	gitlab-runner run